Diane Shaw

-Diane Shaw (born Diane Delores Hunte, 30 August 1962) from Manchester, England is a British soul singer, who has been touring and performing for 20 years.
+Diane Shaw from Manchester, England is a British soul singer, who has been touring and performing for 20 years.

 In that time Shaw has gained a considerable following around the UK, particularly on the British Modern soul and Northern soul scene.

 Early career

 Performing for some years around pubs and clubs in the North of England, she was entered by a booking agent into the ITV show Stars in Their Eyes in 1998.

 After passing the audition, under her marital name of Diane Birkinshaw, she went on to win her televised heat (Episode 12) performing the Diana Ross song "I'm Still Waiting", and appeared on the Live Grand Final, finishing sixth overall, with the show being seen by a record 15 million viewers.

 Motown show

 Shaw continued to tour professionally for the next 15 years with her live show performing female Motown and soul classics, firstly backed by a seven piece band, but later as a solo artist.
 During this time various overseas performances have included Spain, Dubai, France, Cyprus and Turkey.

 In 2011, Shaw reformed her backing band, and has been touring with them ever since, with various members swapping and changing over the years.
 Shaw has supported many artists over the years including George McCrae, Sister Sledge, Alexander O'Neal, Clem Curtis, Tommy Hunt and Kirk Whalum.